Akash-Ahir/90DaysOfDevOps/2026/day-14/day-14-networking.md

 ## Task Overview
-Today I checked basic networking on my EC2 instance by finding my IP address, testing google.com reachability with ping, tracing the packet route with traceroute, listing listening ports with ss, verifying DNS resolution, and confirming HTTP works with curl.
+Today I checked basic networking on my EC2 instance by finding my IP address, testing google.com reachability with `ping`, tracing the packet route with traceroute, listing listening ports with `ss -tulpn`, verifying DNS resolution, and confirming HTTP works with `curl`.
 I then tested SSH port 22 locally using nc and documented what I'd check if connectivity breaks.

 ---